 and Church, as well as

-Restaurants/Pubs, Builders, Gardening Services, Hairdressers,
+an Inn serving meals, Builders, Gardening Services, Hairdressers,

 a Fuel Station and a Haulier/Refuse Collector.
 Rousay also has a Fire Station, the services of which are shared between Rousay, Egilsay and Wyre, as is the Ambulance.
 Orkney Ferries